German Deep Thoughts by Schnitzler

 39. "The rectangular device had many buttons that intrigued Bernard.
 He applied the device to the side of his head hopeful for a conversation that wouldn't soon be forgotten.
 The result was a growing pressure on his brain, excruciating pain and endless screams.
-I reminisced upon my days in Auschwitz."
+I reminisced upon my days.

 40. "As the drug began to take it's full effect, I lost myself in the beautiful smile of the blonde nurse.
 Moments later, I was castrated!"